sumeet2908/M1_Operations_Utility/1_Requirements/README.md

 * About project

-  * calculator is a project to allow users to calculate basic operations in mathematics , this Project which I am Implementing ,a included additional,subtraction,division,square,modulas etc .However, the input has to be in the form numbers.
+  * Calculator is a project to allow users to calculate basic operations in mathematics ,In this Project which I am Implementing ,it included additional ,subtraction ,division ,square , modulas etc .However, the input has to be from user.
-  ( i.e 2+3,2-1)
   * The input includes the command such as we can give numbers based on the operation.we give 1 as a  command and that particular operation works.Moreover, this calculator is fast enough to operate all operations.in short it follow the proper logic.
 # Feature
 *	we can calulate very fast